18-24 November 2017

 The Competition is open to violists from anywhere in the world who will be age 21 or under at the time of the competition.

-A total of 69 applications were received from 20 countries.
+A total of 69 applications have been received from 20 countries.

 Champs Hill Records Prize Recording contract;